Who is Philadelphia mass shooting suspect Kimbrady Carriker?

 Officers responded to the scene when Carriker was still allegedly firing shots, before taking the suspect into custody.

-The DA said that that the shooting was “premeditated” but that the victims were targeted at “random”.
+The DA said that the shooting was “premeditated” but that the victims were targeted at “random”.

 On Wednesday, Carriker appeared in court and was arraigned on murder charges, where a judge ordered the accused mass shooter to be held without bail.